 This current academic year, 2022-2023 shows a total expenditure of £30,125 with nineteen children qualifying for funding.

-We are delighted with our most recent figures from 2018/2019 KS2 SATs results, which show that the school has maintained its outstanding standards.
+We are delighted with our most recent figures from 2022 KS2 SATs results, which show that the school has maintained it's outstanding standards.
 The results reflect the hard work of all staff; excellent partnership working with parents and a determination to ensure EVERY child succeeds.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 As a school we have a very good track record of ensuring that children make good progress, even though historically levels of attainment can be lower for some children who are eligible for Pupil Premium – this is a national trend.